jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

     class="chord row"
 %}

-## Look at intervals and tetrachords
+## Look at semitones and tetrachords

 ## Comparing scales